Meet The Farrells

-It is so much easier to teach when the resources used capture your students’ attention and ignite their love of learning.
+It is so much easier to teach significant subjects when the resources used capture your students' attention and ignite their love of learning.

-To that end, we offer engaging resources that demystify what can often be intimidating subjects.
-Students learn how to write skillfully, think critically, and speak articulately as they explore the world of ideas!
+With our resources, your children can learn how to write skillfully, think critically, and speak articulately as they explore the world of ideas!

 Our resources have been endorsed by some of our favorite Christian authors:

-Nancy Pearcey, Linda Hobar, Cathy Duffy, Heidi St. John, Christy Jordan, Israel Wayne, Gena Suarez, Michael Phillips, James Stobaugh, Terri Johnson, Sharon Watson, Hal & Melanie Young, and more!
+Nancy Pearcey, Linda Hobar, Israel Wayne, Michael Phillips, Hal & Melanie Young, Heidi St. John, and more!

 ABOUT STACY FARRELL

 Prior to homeschooling, she wrote a broad range of material for corporate, Christian, and and non-profit clients.
 She also managed a law firm that specialized in civil rights litigation and constitutional law.

 Stacy speaks at homeschool conferences.
 She publishes articles in leading Christian and homeschool magazines.
 Although she loves to write, speak, and teach, she considers her role as wife to Roger and mother to two precious sons to be her greatest privilege and work.